-ReConstructing a Jigsaw Puzzle - Smashed by Continents Over Millions Of YEars
+ReConstructing a Jigsaw Puzzle

-The structural geology is dominated by a large NNW-trending feature called the Thor Fault Zone.
+Structural Geology The structural geology of Thor is quite complicated, but it is the most important control on mineralization in combination with lithology.
+Thor Fault Zone ('TFZ') The structural geology is dominated by a large NNW-trending feature called the Thor Fault Zone.
 This feature dips moderately to the ENE (45 degrees).
 Virtually all of the economic mineralization of interest lies within this structural corridor, or the associated splays.
 The Thor Fault Zone extends throughout the entire Thor property.
-And its full extent of the fault is currently unknown.
+The full extent of the important feature is currently unknown.
+Much of the motion on this fault is normal, but it has a later overprint of strike lateral motion as evidenced by slickensides within the fault zone. |

 Folding

-To the east of the Thor Fault Zone, a single large anticline (Thor Anticline) can be found and this controls much of the topography and localization of the True fissure and Broadview Creeks.
+The Folding at Thor is dominated by one single phase of folding.
+This folding predates the Thor Fault Zone and the related epithermal deposit and is oriented in a northwest direction.
+The folding is isoclinal in nature, and in places it can form very tight folds.
+To the east of the Thor Fault Zone, a single large anticline (Thor Anticline - which is in fact the famous Silvercup Anticline) controls much of the topography and localization of the True Fissure and Broadview Creeks.
 To the west of the Thor Fault Zone the topography is controlled by the tight folding in the Broadview and Sharon Creek Formations, and it can be seen that the axis of the folds have been deformed by movement along the Thor Fault Zone.

 Structural and Lithological Control on Mineralization

-Mineralization within the Thor fault Zone is spatially related to the contact between the underlying Sharon Creek Formation and the overlying Broadview Formation.
+Mineralization within the Thor Fault Zone is spatially related to the contact between the underlying Sharon Creek Formation and the overlying Broadview Formation.
 Because the location of this contact has been folded in a northwest trending direction, geological mapping is critical in locating this contact.
 Where this contact between the Sharon Creek/Broadview Formation comes into contact with the Thor Fault Zone, the lowest part of the Broadview Formation is mineralized.
 This contact is preserved in the rocks found to the east of the Thor Fault Zone at Thor, and to the west rocks of the non-receptive Sharon Creek Formation are generally found.

 Bedding (S0)